 When it comes to drives and balance, Nanoray Z Speed is the best badminton racket for defense in 2020.
 This racquet is trusted for great responsive speed and quickness to cut through the wind.

 The best part?
 It is super lightweight, increasing swing speed by 10%, making the fastest smash world record in 2013.
-It gives the smashing power as similar to Voltric Z force due to weight distribution despite being light-head.
+It gives the smashing power as similar to Voltric Z force due to load distribution despite being light.